-This course is the study of plane and coordinate geometry, definitions and axioms.
-Topics include elements of Geometry, deductive reasoning, polygons, constructions, and formulas.
+This course is the study of plane and coordinate geometry, definitions and axioms, with proofs and deductive reasoning, polygons, constructions, and formulas.
+Topics include deductive reasoning, proofs, polygons, constructions, and formulas.

 332 Algebra 2 (Jr, Sr)

 Prerequisite: Algebra 1 and Geometry